wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-27-use-docker-to-kickstart-your-drupal-development.markdown

 What I wanted was a simple LAMP stack, with a pre-installed up-to-date version of Drupal (D7, in this case), pre-installed with [Admin menu](https://www.drupal.org/project/admin_menu) and the admin account password set to &ldquo;admin&rdquo;.
 This would allow me to quickly start configuring the site, or run my unit tests in a clean setup.
 I wanted it to use MySQL (because I prefer it to Postgres) and Apache (as I'm more familiar with it then NginX).
 Because it is a development environment, I didn't want things like Memcache or Redis, which are more suited for production.
 Finally, I wanted it pre-installed with [Drush](http://www.drush.org/en/master/) and [Composer](https://getcomposer.org/), and compatible with [Drush aliases](http://www.astonishdesign.com/blog/drush-aliases-what-why-and-how) (meaning it comes with a SSH server).

-### Preamble: non-Linux users
+### Preamble: attention non-Linux users

 If you're on Mac OS or Windows, the following will require a little more work.
-This is because of the way Docker works (Docker only works on Linux... so, to bypass this problem on Mac OS and Windows, it runs Linux inside a &ldquo;classic&rdquo; virtual machine in Virtual Box, and starts Docker there&thinsp;&mdash;&thinsp;actually pretty clever).
+This is because of the way Docker works (Docker only works on Linux... so, to bypass this problem on Mac OS and Windows, it runs Linux inside a &ldquo;classic&rdquo; virtual machine through Virtual Box, and starts Docker there&thinsp;&mdash;&thinsp;actually pretty clever).

 I don't work with Mac OS, but [this article](http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide) seems pretty good at covering most caveats I could think of (especially the port forwarding).

-For Windows, I found [this article](), but let me know if you find any better resources.
+For Windows, I found [this article](http://blog.tutum.co/2014/11/05/how-to-use-docker-on-windows/) by Tutum.
+Tutum is pretty active with everything Docker related, so they probably know their stuff.
+However, please let me know if you find any better resources.

 ### Start using it for your local development